Understanding Lasting Powers of Attorney

 If the appropriate notices are given, there is no reason not to make a Lasting Power of Attorney as it could save thousands of pounds in making a Deputyship application.
 We do advise clients to make these documents as an insurance for the future.

 On balance, there are many more advantages to having in place Lasting Powers of Attorney rather than take a “wait and see” approach.
 Clients will often admit to a sense of reassurance and peace of mind when they have completed LPA and it can save much worry and anxiety for their family.

-If you would like to find out more about Lasting Powers of Attorney, contact Deborah Adams, Director Private Client Department on 01566 772375 or email email@example.com
+For more information on this issue, please contact Deborah Adams, Director of Private Client Services at Parnalls Solicitors on 01566 772375 or email email@example.com

 Changes to Energy Performance Certificate for Landlords

 Had a cycling accident?
 Your route to obtaining compensation